Demexis/UnityCompiledSound/README.md

 All you need to do is create a folder called "*Resources*" anywhere under the "*Assets*" folder, and drop the audio files in there with the names "*StartCompilationSound*", "*EndCompilationSound*".

 The package contains a sample of an already created folder with sounds.

+*Note: After importing a package, the sound may not play immediately; it will appear after several recompilations.*